frankchoongsaeng/type-conformity/README.md

 ### Advanced Usage

-Create more complex decoders by combining simpler ones using functions like asOneOf, asBothOf, asArray, etc. For instance, to define a decoder for an object with specific fields:
+Create more complex decoders by combining simpler ones using functions like `asOneOf`, `asBothOf`, `asArray`, etc. For instance, to define a decoder for an object with specific fields:

 ```typescript
 import { asObject, asString, asNumber } from "type-conformity";